michal-repo/webui-aria2-middleware/README.md

 If you changed default port of aria2c or you running it in container you need to modify line 3 in jsonrpc.php file to correct value:
 `"localhost:6800/jsonrpc"`

+## Preserve webui-aria2 config
+If you want to preserve this configuration in `webui-aria2` you can edit app.js file and change line 172, filling RPC path:

+`path: "/webui-aria2-middleware/jsonrpc.php",`

+and line 173 filling port:

+`port: 443,`